-You might be asking yourself this question.
+You might be asking yourself this decorating question.
 Or saying to yourself, “Self, I really want to go to Chic Antiques’ upcoming market, but what do I really need?”.
-I have stuff…and I still like it.
+I have furniture…and I still like it.

 Well, first of all, if we only bought what we NEED, we would only buy food and toilet paper.
 Clothes and underwear every now and again, too.
 That’s not fun, so I’m going to show you a few areas in my home that I have added some recent finds to.